 Soil’s enrichment: Crop residue is used as mulch; biological and organic fertilisers are used; crop rotation is adopted; and soil is covered with green cover

-Controlling of temperature: Plant and trees and planted on bund.
+Controlling of temperature: Planting of trees at the bund.

 Conservation of soil and rain water: Water resources are handled in a sustainable manner such as use of percolation tanks to conserve rain water.